dosipod/SrWiki/WLED-Custom-effects.md

 The following steps are needed to run a Custom Effect:

+* Download the latest Custom Effects files from [here](https://github.com/MoonModules/WLED-Effects/tree/master/CustomEffects/wled)

 * Upload files to /edit: The definition file wled.json and default.wled should be uploaded at minimal.
-Make sure you have the latest version of wled.json  (you can find them [here](https://github.com/ewoudwijma/ARTI/tree/main/wled))

 ![Slash Edit](https://github.com/ewoudwijma/ARTI/blob/main/Images/SlashEditPNG.PNG?raw=true)

-* Upload [presets.json](https://github.com/ewoudwijma/ARTI/tree/main/wled) to /edit to get presets for current examples pre loaded (change "stop" from 50 to the number of leds you have connected) (delete old presets.json in /edit first.
-Reboot to make them visible in the UI)
+* Upload presets.json to /edit to get presets for current examples pre loaded (change "stop" from 50 to the number of leds you have connected) (delete old presets.json in /edit first.
+Reboot to make them visible in the UI), or copy paste each api command in the file to a preset manually
 * Select one of the presets.
 Result should be visible on the led-strip

 ![Examples presets](https://github.com/ewoudwijma/ARTI/blob/main/Images/ExamplesPreset.PNG?raw=true)